 - Remove the pie weight and the paper and bake for an extra 10 minutes in the lower rack of the oven, until slightly colored.

-- Then add the filling and completely bake your quiche!
+- Then add the filling and completely bake your zucchini quiche with ricotta cheese!

 What to serve with zucchini quiche?

 In France they usually serve quiche with a green salad seasoned with a light vinaigrette.

 This zucchini quiche can be kept covered with saran wrap in the refrigerator for up to 5 days.
 When ready to eat, simply reheat the quiche in a 200 C° oven for about 15 minutes.
 Enjoy!

 This easy zucchini quiche can be frozen.
 You simply have to:

 - Underbake the quiche a little bit.
 Remove from the oven before it gets that beautiful golden color.
 And it has not set 100 %.

 - Let it cool down at room temperature.